ibm-cloud-docs/hybrid-workloads/hybrid-prep-deployment-tutorial.md

 For more information, see [Configuring a {{site.data.keyword.powerSys_notm}} instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

-## Deploying workloads on
+## Deploying workloads on {{site.data.keyword.powerSys_notm}}
 {: #integrate-cloud}
 {: step}

-After the PowerVS instance is up and running, you can deploy your workloads, such as applications or databases, onto the instance.
+After the {{site.data.keyword.powerSys_notm}} instance is up and running, you can deploy your workloads, such as applications or databases, onto the instance.
 This might involve installing software, migrating data, or setting up containerized applications.
-You manage the PowerVS instance and the workloads running on it through the {{site.data.keyword.Bluemix_notm}} console or using the [Power Cloud API](/apidocs/power-cloud).
+You manage the {{site.data.keyword.powerSys_notm}} instance and the workloads running on it through the {{site.data.keyword.Bluemix_notm}} console or using the [Power Cloud API](/apidocs/power-cloud).